 Physical Therapy Injury Rehab for Climbers

 Learn how to climb and treat climbing related injuries.
 You will gain greater insight into the mechanisms of climbing injuries by being able to experience the sport of climbing first hand.
 During the first half of the session there will be presentations on various injuries from fingers, up the chain, to the shoulder and how to evaluate and treat.
-The second half of the session will be an interactive experience where you will learn how to climb at the newest bouldering gym in Chicago, Brooklyn Boulders in Lincoln Park.
+The second half of the session will be an interactive experience where you will learn how to climb at the nearest bouldering gym in Chicago, Brooklyn Boulders in Lincoln Park.

-Climbing will be making its debut in the Tokyo 2021 Olympics for the first time as a competitive sport ever in the history of the Olympics.
+Climbing has made its debut in the Tokyo 2021 Olympics for the first time ever as a competitive sport ever in the history of the Olympics.
 The popularity of climbing has yet to reach its peak.
 As more and more people begin to climb there will be an inevitable rise in climbing related injuries.
 When seeking medical help, climbers become frustrated because they are told to stop climbing and rest without a clear explanation.
 A survey of 667 climbers in Norway revealed that 60% of that population did not believe healthcare professionals could help their issues.
 Is it really beneficial to tell a climber to rest for 6 weeks?

 Learn how to navigate this growing sport and to be able to provide helpful treatment plans for climbers so they can keep doing what they love!

 This has been approved by the Illinois Physical Therapy Association for 8 CE credit hours.
 These credits are good for physical therapists and occupational therapists that practice in Illinois.
 For all other states you will have to contact your regulatory association to see if the credits carry over.